WHAT TO BRING ON YOUR VIETNAM MOTORBIKE TOURS

 Miscellaneous

-Small towel, bath towel, and trash bags.
+Small towels, bath towels, and trash bags.

 Just contact us if you have any suggestions or ideas of what to bring to add or want to know about the current road and weather conditions.